-We derived the current best estimate of the GA constant using all available measurements of the Galactic rotation parameters made during last 5 years, which yields the result $A=4.96\pm0.26~\mu as/yr$.
-For practical applications we suggest to use the value $A=5~\mu as/yr$.
-Using this value of the GA constant allows one to eliminate about 90% of the GA effect.
+We derived the current best estimate of the GA constant using all available measurements of the Galactic rotation parameters made during last 5 years, which yields the result $A = 4.96 \pm 0.26 \ \mu as/yr$.
+For practical applications we suggest to use the value $A = 5 \ \mu as/yr$.
+Using this value of the GA constant allows us to eliminate at least 90% of the GA effect.
 Remaining uncertainty in proper motion of about 0.5 $\mu as/yr$ is negligible nowadays.
 Thus the proposed value of the GA constant can be safely used in practice during coming years, presumably for at least the nearest decade, until new VLBI and space observations provide substantially better result.